-Sunday School @ Trinity & First English Lutheran Church
+Trinity and First English Lutheran Church Women

 Women of the ELCA (WELCA)